lajos/boston-blender-character-modeling/README.md

 * in **Object Mode** select the two halves
 * join them together (**Object/Join** or **ctrl-J** shortcut)
-* at this point the vertices double vertices in the center, to check
+* at this point, there are double vertices in the center.
+To check:
   * select a vertex by **clicking on it**, not with the box select tool
-  * move vertex to see that the object has a cut in it
+  * move vertex to see that the object is split
-* in **Edit Mode** and **front ortho wireframe view** select the center vertices
+* in **Edit Mode** and **front ortho wireframe view**, select the center vertices
 * fix the double vertices with **Vertex/Remove Double Vertices**
 * check with the above procedure that the mesh is welded together